Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 So you’ve purchased the airline tickets, arranged your accommodations, and decided on all of the sites that you want to see and visit in Rome.
 You’re done, right?
 Well, not exactly.
 Have you considered how you’re going to get around once you get to Rome?
-Maybe your plan is to walk everywhere and in a pinch just hail a cab?
-Well that certainly might be feasible, and to be honest the best way to see Rome is to walk its streets.
+Maybe you plan to walk everywhere and in a pinch just hail a cab?
+Well, that certainly might be feasible, and to be honest, the best way to see Rome is to walk its streets.
 Consider for a moment, however, the size of the city and the location of Rome's most famous sites.
 Check your map and you will see that they are spread far and wide across this sprawling city.

 No matter what your fitness level, or desire to hoof it everywhere, there will come a time when it’s just necessary and practical to utilize the public transportation system in Rome.
 With just a little knowledge you can traverse the city with ease and save some serious euro by avoiding the expensive and sometimes shady practices of some of Rome’s cabbies.

 What Are Your Options?